Photo from Unsplash

 Evening

-If the young man in the gospel used this title in speaking to our Lord—how much more fitly may I thus address Him!
-He is indeed my Master in both senses, a ruling Master and a teaching Master.
-I delight to run upon His errands, and to sit at His feet.
-I am both His servant and His disciple, and count it my highest honor to own the double character.
-If He should ask me why I call Him “good,” I should have a ready answer.
-It is true that “there is none good but one, that is, God,” but then He is God, and all the goodness of Deity shines forth in Him.
-In my experience, I have found Him good, so good, indeed, that all the good I have has come to me through Him.
-He was good to me when I was dead in sin, for He raised me by His Spirit’s power.
+If the young man in the Gospel called Jesus “Good Master,” how much more fitting is it for me to address Him that way!
+He is truly my Master in every sense—a ruling Master and a teaching Master.
+I love to run on His errands and sit at His feet.
+I am both His servant and His disciple, and it’s my greatest honor to be both.
+If He asked me why I call Him "good," I’d have a ready answer.
+It's true that “no one is good except God alone,” but He is God, and all of God’s goodness shines in Him.
+In my experience, He has been so good to me—so much so that every good thing I have has come through Him.
+He was good to me when I was dead in sin, raising me by the power of His Spirit.
 He has been good to me in all my needs, trials, struggles, and sorrows.
-Never could there be a better Master, for His service is freedom, His rule is love—I wish I were one thousandth part as good a servant.
+There could never be a better Master, for His service is freedom, and His rule is love.
+I only wish I were a fraction as good a servant.

-When He teaches me as my Rabbi, He is unspeakably good, His doctrine is divine, His manner is condescending, His spirit is gentleness itself.
-No error mingles with His instruction—pure is the golden truth which He brings forth, and all His teachings lead to goodness, sanctifying as well as edifying the disciple.
-Angels find Him a good Master and delight to pay their homage at His footstool.
-The ancient saints proved Him to be a good Master, and each of them rejoiced to sing, “I am Your servant, O Lord!”
-My own humble testimony must certainly be to the same effect.
-I will bear this witness before my friends and neighbors, for possibly they may be led by my testimony to seek my Lord Jesus as their Master.
-O that they would do so!
-They would never regret so wise a deed.
-If they would but take His easy yoke, they would find themselves in so royal a service that they would enlist in it forever.
+As my Rabbi, He is an unspeakably good teacher.
+His teachings are divine, His manner is kind, and His spirit is gentle.
+His instruction is pure truth, free from any error, and it always leads to goodness, sanctifying as well as edifying me.
+Angels know Him as a good Master and delight in serving Him.
+The saints of old found Him to be a good Master, and each of them was glad to say, “I am Your servant, O Lord!”
+My humble testimony is the same.
+I’ll tell my friends and neighbors, hoping that they, too, may seek Jesus as their Master.
+Oh, how I wish they would!
+They would never regret it.
+If they would only take on His easy yoke, they would find themselves in such a glorious service that they’d want to stay in it forever.